Cairo derby: The rivalry

-The largest winning margin in this derby was 6–0 for Zamalek, which has been achieved 2 times.
-The first time was on January 2, 1942, in 1941–42 Cairo League, and the second time was on June 2, 1944, when Zamalek was known as Farouk back then, at the 1944 Egypt Cup Final.
+The largest winning margin in this derby was 6–3 for Zamalek, which has been achieved 2 times.
+The first time was the 1942 Cairo Derby on January 2, 1942, in the 1941–42 Cairo League, and the second time was on June 2, 1944, when Zamalek was known as Farouk back then, at the 1944 Egypt Cup Final.

+In the first season of the Egyptian Premier League, the first derby took place on 10 September 1948, and the belligerents finished in a draw by a score of 2–2.
+The second leg finished with a 1–0 win for Zamalek.
+In the Egypt Cup, they met in the 1952 Egypt Cup final, Zamalek won Al Ahly 2–0, the next year Al Ahly won Zamalek 4–1.
+In 1959 Egypt Cup final, Zamalek won Al Ahly by a score of 2–1.

+The longest unbeaten streak in the history of the derby was eleven years, Al Ahly didn't win Zamalek in an official match from 20 April 1962 to 30 March 1973.
+However, Al Ahly has the longest winning streaks, especially in the league.

 Fans of both clubs can be violent when in anger, such as a match in the 1971–1972 season, which had crowd violence and caused the rest of the season to be called off.
 Numerous fights, injuries, and deaths have been reported before matters became more controlled due to Egypt's authoritarian regime.
 Yet many fights and riots still occur after derby matches between both sets of fans, leading the government to post even higher numbers of Central Security Forces troops in the stadium during the derby.
 The number of fights have increased with the increasing popularity of the "ultras" movement.

+After Zamalek won the 1993 African Cup of Champions Clubs and Al Ahly won the 1993 African Cup Winners' Cup.
+The CAF Super Cup presented the first continental match between two Egyptian clubs.
+The match took place on 16 January 1994, at the FNB Stadium in Johannesburg, South Africa.
+Zamalek won by a score of 1–0, goal was scored by Ayman Mansour.
+Zamalek won the 1994 CAF Super Cup for the first time for an Egyptian team and in the 2nd edition of the new tournament.